 Personal Privacy Protection

-The BC Human Resources Management Association (“the Association”) maintains the principles of integrity and trust with respect to the privacy of personal information.
+The Chartered Professionals in Human Resources of British Columbia and Yukon (“the Association”) maintains the principles of integrity and trust with respect to the privacy of personal information.
 As part of this commitment, the Association will protect the privacy of personal information received from our members, employees and applicants for employment, as well as personal information received from other sources at all times.
 To ensure this commitment, the Association agrees to comply in all material respects with applicable privacy laws, in particular the Personal Information Protection Act of British Columbia (“the Act”).

 “contact information” means information to enable an individual at a place of business to be contacted and includes the name, position name or title, business telephone number, business address, business email or business fax number of the individual;